 Don’t waste time guessing where bugs are

 Inspecting and instrumenting your code to hunt down a bug can be very time consuming.
 DS-5 brings two technologies that allow you to keep a history of your code execution so it can be reviewed when things go wrong.
 The first is based on the non-intrusive ARM CoreSight trace technology and ARM DSTREAM’s 4-Gigabyte deep buffer.
-Learn more about CoreSight trace in this blog.
+Learn more about CoreSight trace and RTOS debug in this blog.
 The second is the unique Application Rewind feature, which can record everything that your C/C++ Linux or Android application does and only requires a TCP/IP connection.
-Learn more about Application Rewind in this recent blog.
+Learn more about Application Rewind in this blog.

 One size does not fit all